 All declared variables are functions of the independent variable time.
-The variable time is a built-in variable available in all classes, which is treated as an input variable.
+The variable time is a built-in variable available in all models and blocks, which is treated as an input variable.
 It is implicitly defined as:

 The value of the start attribute of time is set to the time instant at which the simulation is started.